richardsonian/RLwatch-config/README.md

-# RLwatch-config
+# RLwatch
-Hosted Config page for the RLwatch pebble watchface.
+Pebble watchapp for tracking the RL schedule